14 Sep Do you have roof damage after a hurricane?

 Do you have a home inventory?
 If not, today is the best day to make one.
 Go room to room and document the brand, year and price paid for all of your major appliances, electronics and other personal items.
 Store this inventory somewhere in the cloud so you can access it even if your laptop is destroyed after a storm or something happens to your phone.

 Then, take a video of your home, your property and most importantly, your roof.
 Replacing or fixing a damaged roof can be expensive.
-It is best if the insurance company knows exactly what your roof looked like before and after the storm.
+It is best if your primary roof-related contacts know exactly what your roof looked like before and after the storm.

 There are other steps you could take today like adding reinforcements or uprgarding your shingles.